-During unity crises in Quebec, Separatists have deployed the expression against francophone federalists, notable Pierre Trudeau and Jean Chretien.
-The former’s half-Scottish heritage made him suspect in the eyes of Separatists, while the latter’s self-avowed “pea-souper” shtick enraged their sense of dignity.
+During unity crises in Quebec, separatists deployed the expression against francophone federalists, notably Pierre Trudeau and Jean Chrétien.
+The former’s half-Scottish heritage made him suspect in the eyes of separatists, while the latter’s self-avowed “pea-souper” shtick enraged their sense of dignity.

-Liberal Leader Stéphane Dion, who took much abuse in his defence of Canada, was viciously attacked as a vendu.
+Quebec MP Stéphane Dion – Liberal Leader from December 2006 to December 2008 – took much abuse for his vigorous defence of Canada.
+He, too was viciously attacked as a “vendu”.

 Image Source: Wikimedia Commons